 - If there is any rupture in the foetal membrane

 There is nothing much you can do to prevent having an incompetent cervix, before conceiving the baby.
 However, once you become pregnant, you can follow these simple steps to achieve a successful pregnancy.

 - Get the nutrients right: You can eat lots of fresh fruits, vegetables, and nuts to get the required amount of nutrients during pregnancy.
 Calcium, iron and folic acid are very critical in ensuring good health for both the mother and the baby.

 - Consult your doctor regularly: If you have a history of miscarriage or of delivering a preterm baby, you must make sure that you have a regular check-up with your doctor.
 The doctor will periodically monitor the condition of your cervix through ultrasound and suggest the necessary precautions for safe delivery.

 - Limit physical activity: If you are at the risk of having cervical incompetence, then try to avoid any exertive physical activity.
 You can opt for bed rest, especially after the second trimester.

 - Avoid sexual activity: You doctor might advise you to avoid sexual activity throughout the pregnancy if you have a weak cervix.

 Learn more about this medical condition and about the precautions that you can take to overcome this problem and achieve a successful pregnancy.
 Those who have a history of cervical incompetence tend to feel guilty or depressed and go through a lot of emotional stress.
 Proper care and support from the doctor and the concerned family members can go a long way in keeping the woman stay positive through the pregnancy.
-Cervical cerclage is a very effective strategy for dealing with incompetent cervix and the success rate of these methods are very high in successfully delivering full-term babies.
+If you have an incompetent cervix, cervical cerclage can help.
+It is a very effective strategy for dealing with an incompetent cervix and the success rate of these methods are very high in successfully delivering full-term babies.